daler/dotfiles/docs/nvim-plugins.rst

 images to a remote system over SSH by locally converting the image to base64 text on the clipboard.

+See the docs for the plugin on how to set it up, including a macOS Shortcut.

 .. list-table::
     :header-rows: 1
     :align: left